pemn/angular-apisp/README.md

 ## description

-Its a simpler alternative to full webAPI clients like Breeze and Swagger, with the added benefit of being relying on a built-in feature of Angular.
+Its a simpler alternative to full webAPI clients like Breeze and Swagger, with the added benefit of relying on a built-in feature of Angular.

 ## features